shaack/cm-chessboard/README.md

     aspectRatio: 1, // height/width of the board
     pieces: {
       type: PIECES_FILE_TYPE.svgSprite, // pieces are in an SVG sprite, no other type supported for now
-      file: "standard.svg", // the filename of the sprite in `assets/pieces/`
+      file: "pieces/standard.svg", // the filename of the sprite in `assetsUrl` or an absolute url like `https://…` or `/…`
       tileSize: 40 // the tile size in the sprite
     },
     animationDuration: 300 // pieces animation duration in milliseconds.
 Disable all animations with `0`.